Sicilian Anthems

 reaps the bloodied result.

-then brush away the worthy sweat
+then wipe away the worthy sweat

-and tears of compassion.
+and the tears of compassion.

-To arms!
+To dawn!

 Be the voice of terror